kearutherford/BerkeleyForestsAnalytics/README.md

       once in the same summer), the time identifier might be set to all the same year.
 Time identifier is very flexible, and should be used as appropriate depending on the design of the study.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **site:** Describes the broader location or forest where the data were collected.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **plot:** Identifies the plot in which the individual tree was measured.
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **exp_factor:** The expansion factor specifies the number of trees per hectare (or per acre) that a given plot tree represents.
 The class of this variable must be numeric.